We Redesigned Our Website: Here’s What We Learned

 July 23, 2018

 When most people talk about ‘branding,’ they instantly think logos.
 But a brand is so much more than that!

 A strong brand is meaningful, memorable, and coherent.
 It is planned with purpose.
 It encompasses both a visual and verbal identity that ultimately drives how a business outwardly presents itself and internally achieves its mission.
 It is consistent communication.
 And it is the first step in developing crucial customer touchpoints.

-Think of branding like a Lego set.
+Think of branding as a Lego set.
 A logo by itself is one piece.
 We can see it, recognize it, but there isn’t any story.
-When you approach branding like a strategic process, you can see the entire plan instead of the pieces.
+When you approach branding as a strategic process, you can see the entire plan instead of the pieces.

-When the research directs moodboard development and messaging, which in turn becomes the basis for your logo, then web design, then collateral, there is strong cohesive that amplifies your story.
+When the research directs moodboard development and messaging, which in turn becomes the basis for your logo, then web design, then collateral, there is strong cohesion that amplifies your story.

 Getting this first step right sets you up for success and your branding decision will continue to ripple across every aspect of your company.

 To have a thoughtful brand, you need to dedicate time to researching and analyzing the goals of your business.
 What does your business do?
 How does your team carry out your mission with excellence?
 And most importantly, why does your company exist?

 These answers shape what your brand speaks to.
 For example, a pediatrician and dermatologist are both doctors, but the basic “what they do” lend themselves to two very different brand identities because they speak to different audiences.

 Your visual identity needs to communicate the full story; i.e. the overall industry in which you compete, how you stand out in the crowd, your company’s internal values, and audience.